MissStrong/ICS4UE_Semester_1_2018-2019/5_Activity_2_Getting_Started_With_Java_And_NetBeans/2-Bonus-Assignment-ASCII-Cat.md

 1. Go to File > New Project.
 Name the project ASCIICat.

-2. Write Bonus Assignment 1 - ASCII Cat as a comment at the top of the file.
+2. Write `Bonus Assignment 1 - ASCII Cat` as a comment at the top of the file.

-3. Determine how to use ```java System.out.println()``` in order to get this cat to print to the output window.
+3. Determine how to use `System.out.println()` in order to get this cat to print to the output window.

 4. Zip the file and name it Bonus Assignment 1 - <insert your name here>.zip.